VIC.GOV.AU | Policy and Advisory Library

 Contacts

-If your school has been damaged in an incident or event and you require assistance to make the site safe, please call the Make-safe service provider Programmed Facility Management on 1300 133 468.
+If a school has been damaged in an incident or event and the school needs assistance to make the site safe, please call the Make-safe Program on 1300 133 468.

 Victorian School Building Authority